 If the whole frowning brow be drawn much downward by the contraction of the pyramidal muscles of the nose, which produces transverse wrinkles or folds across the base of the nose, the expression becomes one of moroseness.
 Duchenne believes that the contraction of this muscle, without any frowning, gives the appearance of extreme and aggressive hardness.9 But I much doubt whether this is a true or natural expression.
-I have shown Duchenne's photograph of a young man, with this muscle strongly contracted by means of galvanism, to eleven persons, including some artists, and none of them could form an idea what was intended, except one, a girl, who answered correctly, "surly reserve."
-When I first looked at this photograph, knowing what was intended, my imagination added, as I believe, what was necessary, namely, b) The Complete Work of Charles Darwin Online
+I have shown Duchenne's photograph of a young man, with this muscle strongly contracted by means of galvanism, to eleven persons, including some artists, and none of them could form an idea what was intended, except one, a girl, who answered correctly, "surely reserve."
+When I first looked at this photograph, knowing what was intended, my imagination added, as I believe, what was necessary, namely, a frowning brow; and consequently